evoWeb/php-imap/README.md

 	$ composer require evoWeb/php-imap:dev-develop

+## Development

+This package supports the development with an ddev configuration.
+That requires to have docker and ddev installed.
+In addition the make tool is highly suggested.

 ### Run Tests

-Before you can run any tests you may need to run `composer install` to install all (development) dependencies.
+Before you can run any tests you may need to run `make install` or `ddev composer install` to install all (development) dependencies.

 #### Run all tests

-You can run all available tests by running the following command (inside the installed `php-imap` directory): `composer run tests`
+You can run all available tests by running the following command (inside the installed `php-imap` directory): `make test` or `ddev composer run tests`

 #### Run only PHPUnit tests

-You can run all PHPUnit tests by running the following command (inside the installed `php-imap` directory): `php vendor/bin/phpunit --testdox`
+You can run all PHPUnit tests by running the following command (inside the installed `php-imap` directory): `make phpunit` or `ddev composer run phpunit`

 ### Integration with frameworks